Downloading Files from HTTP(s)

 }

-// Copy data from HTTPS to RAM filesystem
+// Copy data from HTTP(s) to local XFS

 unsigned char buffer[256];